 Linux Hardening Guide#

 Good hands-on guide creator by the security researcher and developer of Whonix.
 This guide aims to explain how to harden Linux as much as possible for security and privacy.
 This guide attempts to be distribution-agnostic and is not tied to any specific one.

 Hardening guide and configuration guide of OpenSSH server and client.
 All Mozilla sites and deployment should follow this mozilla created reference guide.
 Most default OpenSSH settings that are security-related already provide good security.
 But when good is not enough, this guide is a good start to make your configuration better.

 WordPress is one of the most used FOSS Content Management Systems.
 Almost 40% of the web is powered by this great FOSS software.
 But when using third party plugins the risk of security vulnerabilities increased.
-Security in WordPress is taken very seriously so if you do not mess with the defaults and make sure you apply continues updates the risks is manageable.
-However if you have no good process to continuously mitigate the risks of your third party plugins you take a large risks.
+Security in WordPress is taken very seriously so if you do not mess with the defaults and make sure you apply continuous updates the risks are manageable.
+However if you have no good process to continuously mitigate the risks of your third party plugins you take a large risk.
 This guide gives you a head start to prevent security problems when using WordPress!

 This guide created by the developers of WordPress touches the basics.
 If you are no security experts: Ask help.
 But keep away from people who frame WordPress as insecure by default.
 Direct these so called security experts to this guide and look out for security experts who known the value of using FOSS software and have experience of mitigating threads with WordPress.